LangProc/langproc-lab/readme.md

 2 - [Parsers and ASTs](2-parsers) (due Fri 07 Feb 2025 at 15:00).

-3 - [Code Generation](3-codegen) (due Fri 14 Feb 2025 at 15:00).
+3 - [Code Generation](3-codegen) (due Fri 21 Feb 2025 at 15:00).

+Rationale for deadlines:

+- There are two lab sessions (20 Jan and 27 Jan) before the first exercise is due.
+- There is one further lab session (3 Feb) before the second exercise is due.
+- There is one further lab session (17 Feb) before the third exercise is due.
+- No lab will be held on 10 Feb because it is mid-term exams week.
+- The first exercise gets a bonus lab session to give students a bit of extra time to get used to the software environment (Docker, and so on).

-The primary purpose of the lab exercises is to ensure that everyone learns the basic skills needed for the coursework.
+The primary purpose of the lab exercises is to ensure that everyone learns the basic skills needed for the main coursework.
 They are not designed to be _too_ challenging, but they do require you to get to grips with several tools and concepts that you will need later.

 Assessment and Feedback